Get a cup of tea, sit back and enjoy reading this blog..

 On Monday we went on our first day of exploring with the driver.
 We started from our hotel in the morning off to the Butuan Temple.
 There are lots of temples to see in Bali and all evenly beautiful (maybe some even more) so if you really want to see the nicest in your preference, do some research before.

 The next stop was a sort stop at the coffee plantation where you can taste the coffee Luwak and kinds of different coffees.
 I think in this area we also saw a rice terrace, but rice terraces you can find almost anywhere in Bali.
 Just ask you driver to stop at one where it is possible to explore the terrace.
 The monkey forest is a famous tourist attraction, but one I wouldn’t want to miss.
 A tip here is to put a lock on your bags so the monkeys can’t “steal” your personal belongings.
 There is now one monkey charging his phone in the forest, because he “stole” our external phone charger.
 Last stop this day was the very romantic sunset at Tanah Lot.
 JUST BEAUTIFUL!
-Don’t forget to enjoy the moments and take lots of pictures for memories.img_20161023_124720_1478172545887
+Don’t forget to enjoy the moments and take lots of pictures for memories.

 The next day we also decided to explore with our driver.
 This time a bit earlier, because to get to every location you want to go it will take time to get there.
 The first thing we saw this morning was the Barong Dance performance.
 This is especially made for tourists and it’s one hour performance about the Barong story.
-Normally this performance is played when the have a ceremony atimg_20160928_103747_1478172543892 the temple for the locals.
+Normally this performance is played when the have a ceremony at the temple for the locals.

 After this performance we went to mount Batur.
 A volcano with near the volcano lake a natural hot spring.
 One of the most beautiful views I saw so far.
 You just have to be there to see how beautiful it really is.
 At the natural hot spring you can take a dip in the pools and a shower afterwards.

-The next temple we saw after the refreshing dip was the holy water 20160920_163927temple, Tirta Empul Temple.
+The next temple we saw after the refreshing dip was the holy water temple, Tirta Empul Temple.
 If you want you can go in the holy water and cleans yourself.
 Tip is to bring extra clothes, because as a girl you can’t go in the water with your swimsuit.
 Also I saw lots of signs that say if you are having your period you are not allowed to enter the temple.

 Fortunately we had some time to shop.
 I wanted some nice things for at home so you can always look at it and have a great memory of Indonesia.
 What I really liked is that they are specialist in all kinds of craftsmanship.
 There are a lot of artist in Bali, which I really liked.